Republic Records’ Monte Lipman Talks Post Malone, Winning Hitmakers Label of the Year (Again)

 Did you anticipate or have a gut feeling that Post Malone would get to be as big as he’s become?

-Of course not, but I did know that he is a unique artist.
 One brilliant thing about Post is that you couldn’t categorize him in any one genre — his point of entry was hip-hop, but he also does rock, and some day he’s going to come with a country album.
-But with just about every artist we sign, you want to believe they can be the biggest artist for world.
+But with just about every artist we sign, you want to believe they can be the biggest artist in the world.
 Like, a few years ago, when we had our first Coachella party, Post showed up late and there were maybe a hundred people.
 But he sat on a barstool and played his heart out for at least 45 minutes — and now it is so cool for those hundred people to be able to say they were there.
 I just think about those early days and humble beginnings and what he’s now become, and we never did anything to compromise him as an artist or anything he does.

 Do you have any thoughts on why he’s connected so big?
 You can’t say “authenticity” — that’s the most overused music-industry word of 2019.